mk590901/toit-ble-detector/README.md

 ## Introduction

-The app below, running on an __ESP32-S3__, continuously monitors the presence of a __BLE__ device in a room and tracks the disappearance and reappearance of the smart rings like __COLMI R09/R12__.
-Could try using the app to track a person's movements around the house.
-It's a shame, though, the smart ring only be used as a location tag 🤓, but this only experiment.
+Below is an application running on an __ESP32-S3__ continuously monitors the presence of a __BLE__ device in a room and detects its disappearance and reappearance.
+Any smart ring, such as the __COLMI R09/R12__, can be used as the device.
+Could try using the app to track a person's movements around the house 🤓 (just kidding).
+Really this is a test application designed to test the feasibility of creating an application on Toit that would continuously scan a health care __BLE__ device, connect to it when detected, perform measurements, and stop scanning when the connection is lost, returning to scanning mode again.

 ## Brief Description